 Recognizing trauma bonds is only half the battle

-The definition given by Carbone is an excellent basis for understanding what a trauma bond is, but it makes “repeated abusive and traumatic childhood experiences” sound so clinical and cold.
-I am lucky that my husband is not like the man in the first scenario, and I’m grateful that I have never lived that in reality.
+The definition given by Carbone is an excellent basis for understanding a trauma bond, but it makes “repeated abusive and traumatic childhood experiences” sound so clinical and cold.

 Break the ties that bind